MASTITIS AND SORE BREASTS

 If these suggestions don’t help, ask your healthcare professional for help.
-They may prescribe a steroid cream to help the skin to thin out and open up, allowing better milk flow in that area.
+They may prescribe a steroid cream to help reduce inflammation, allowing better milk flow in that area.

 Mastitis can occur when an area of blocked ducts continues to be compressed, or more generally, when your breasts become overly full, causing swelling and inflammation.
 This does not happen as the result of one delayed feeding, but rather is part of a process.

 Chronic engorgement, over pumping or trying to “empty the breasts,” all increase the risk of mastitis.
-Areas of the breast where ducts are compressed may create opportunities for bacteria to take hold, becoming an infection.
+Areas of the breast where ducts are compressed may create opportunities for an imbalance in types of bacteria and result in an infection.

 It is important for your baby to continue breastfeeding from the affected side to help prevent the inflammation from worsening and creating an abscess.
 It is a myth that it is unhealthy for your baby to breastfeed while you have mastitis.
 Mastitis is not contagious: there is no risk to your baby in continuing to breastfeed.
 Breastfeeding responsively can help to reduce the inflammation in your breast.

 If you have mastitis, you can try all the recommendations in the section on blocked ducts, as well as the following plan.
 Many symptoms of inflammation will go away without antibiotics when you follow these guidelines.

 Signs, Symptoms, and Treatment